jaywebmaster30/jaywebmaster30/README.md

 - 🚀 I’m currently a project manager at **[Codebility](https://codebility.tech)**

-- 🚀 I’m currently working on my own framework and boilerplate

-- 🚀 All of my projects completed in private
+- 👨‍💻 All of my projects completed in private

-- 🚀 2025 Goals: **Focus more on collaboration and network**
+- 🎯 2025 Goals: **Focus more on collaboration and network**

 - 📄 Learn more: **https://jaymelendrez.tech?utm_source=github&utm_medium=portfolio**